ssyuen/Note/CONTRIBUTING.md

 >* Changes to ‘metadata’ files .gitignore, build scripts, etc.
 >* Moving source files from one directory to another

-> Changes which do change functionality or creative thinking will require a full explanation on the pull request template as well as an analysis from our team before being merged.
+> Changes which do change functionality or creative thinking will require a full explanation on the pull request template as well as an analysis from our core team before being merged.

 4. After making changes, submit a pull request.
 Remember to read and fill out the PULL REQUEST TEMPLATE.
 Read the following to understand how to create a pull request: